markoristic3ap/markoristic3ap/README.md

 👨🏻‍💻 Software engineer with 13+ years of experience working in agile and international environments.
-Experienced in developing and testing various web applications for different business systems, mainly focused on MERN tech stack.
+Experienced in developing and testing various web applications for different business systems, mainly focused on MERN / MEVN tech stack.

 <!--
 **markoristic3ap/markoristic3ap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.